Digit112/Web-Quiz/Docs/Quiz_Authorship_Quickstart.md

 The three lines at the bottom are our actual errors.
 Look at the bottom one.
 It begins:

-> "While interpreting **Question** ... group-1 ..."
+> "While interpreting **Question** ...
+Group 1 ..."

-We, the human authors, can read the title and infer that "group-1" is very clearly meant to be a group, not a question.
-This error was generated while the parser was attempting to interpret "group-1" the wrong way.
+We, the human authors, can read the title and infer that "Group 1" is very clearly meant to be a group, not a question.
+This error was generated while the parser was attempting to interpret "Group 1" the wrong way.
 We can ignore it completely.
 Now look at the next error up from the bottom.

 > "While interpreting **QuestionGroup** ... question-1 ..."

 Again, the parser was on the wrong track when it generated this error.
-It was trying to interpret "group-1" as a group of groups.
+It was trying to interpret "Group 1" as a group of groups.
 Way off!
 This error gets thrown out too.
 Now for the next one up.

 > "While interpreting **Question** ... question-2 ..."